Scott Galloway (professor)

-Scott Galloway (born November 3, 1964) is an American public speaker, academic, author, podcast host, and entrepreneur.
+Scott Galloway (born November 3, 1964) is an American academic, author, podcast host, and entrepreneur.

-A clinical professor of marketing at the New York University Stern School of Business and media entrepreneur, his podcasts and newsletter have drawn significant audiences and revenue.
+He is professor of marketing at the New York University Stern School of Business.

 Early life and education

-Galloway grew up in Los Angeles, California.
+Galloway was born in San Diego and grew up in Los Angeles, California.
 His father was a Scottish immigrant to the United States who worked as a sales executive.
 His mother, a Jewish immigrant from London, England, worked as a secretary.

+Following his graduation from the University of California, Los Angeles in 1987, Galloway worked as a fixed income analyst at Morgan Stanley.
+He then went on to earn his MBA from the Haas School of Business at UC Berkeley, graduating in 1992.